- 1What Is Giardiasis?

 Currently, no medications can prevent giardiasis, but some simple precautions can save one from giardiasis.

-Washing Hands Often: This could not only protect one from giardiasis but most infections can be prevented by washing hands often.
-Wash the hands with soap after a diaper change, using the toilet, before preparing food, and before eating.
-Alcohol-based sanitizers can also be used if necessary instead of soap and water.
+Washing Hands Often: Washing hands often can protect one from giardiasis and most infections.
+Wash hands with soap after a diaper change, using the toilet, before preparing food, and before eating.
+Alcohol-based sanitizers can also be used, if necessary, instead of soap and water.

 Avoid Drinking Unsafe Water: Do not directly drink water from rivers or lakes; these may be contaminated.
-Make sure to drink filtered or boiled, or treated water only.
+Make sure to drink filtered, boiled, or treated water only.

 Avoid Swallowing Water While Swimming: Avoid swallowing water in pools, hot tubs, splash pads, etc. when swimming, and keep your mouth closed.